AlanBerger/Practice-programming-exercises-for-R/first-R-programming-exercise-column-number-from-Excel-column-letter-markdown-UTF8.md

         return(colnumber)
     }

-Directions: do NOT use any if statements (yes, one could do 26 if statements of the form `if(colname == "a") colnumber = 1` and so on, but, among other things, it would be easy to have typographic mistakes, and writing all those out would get pretty boring).
+Directions: do NOT use a whole bunch of if statements (yes, one could do 26 if statements of the form `if(colname == "a") colnumber = 1` and so on, but, among other things, it would be easy to have typographic mistakes, and writing all those out would get pretty boring).

 Note that the built in R variable (R object) **letters** is the character vector with entries "a", "b", ... , "z" and note the built in